EqualExperts/dbt-unit-testing/README.md

 (the last three options are used only for `csv` format)

-These defaults can be also be changed project wise, in the vars section of your `dbt_project.yml`:
+These defaults can also be changed project-wise, in the vars section of your `dbt_project.yml`:

 ```yaml
 vars: